WWE Hardcore Championship: Sporadic appearances

 On the June 23, 2003 episode of Raw, Mick Foley (who was the first champion, as "Mankind") was awarded the Hardcore Championship belt (but not the championship) by the Raw authority figure Stone Cold Steve Austin for his contributions to hardcore wrestling.

 On May 22, 2006, Edge and Foley declared themselves co-holders of the championship as part of a storyline involving alumni of the hardcore wrestling-based Extreme Championship Wrestling (ECW) promotion and were brought to ECW One Night Stand when they and Lita fought Tommy Dreamer, Terry Funk, and Beulah McGillicutty in an intergender tag team Extreme Rules match.
 The title was not defended and soon quietly disappeared.

+In November 2024, Triple H appeared at a Travis Scott concert and handed him a new Hardcore Championship belt, this one based on the modern WWE Championship belt, while declaring him the 'new' WWE Hardcore Champion.

 Origin of the belt

 The Hardcore Championship belt was rumored to have been a replica of the "Winged Eagle" WWF Championship belt, which was smashed in several places and reassembled with two pieces of duct tape, and inscribed with the words "Hardcore" and "Champion" in marker.
 During a feud between "Mr. Perfect" Curt Hennig and then-champion Hulk Hogan, Hennig stole the championship belt and smashed the center medallion with a hammer during an interview.
 As Hennig had done so much genuine damage, a replica belt had to be used for the remainder of the story line.
 The center medallion on the replica and the Hardcore championship is identical.
 Mick Foley commented that he did not know if the belt that Hennig smashed was later used as the Hardcore Championship, but quipped that "it makes ‘perfect’ sense."
 WWE listed this theory as one of its urban legends, but was unable to determine whether it is true.
 The original belt was later sold as memorabilia by former WWE employee Mel Phillips and authenticated by belt makers Dave Millican and Reggie Parks, thus debunking the longtime rumor.

 When Bradshaw won the title in June 2002, he briefly renamed it the Texas Hardcore Championship, and wore a Smoking Skull belt customized with the Texas flag, artificial bull horns and a Bullrope on the centerplate.

 Tommy Dreamer, in the last title defense of the Hardcore Championship, used a variation of the belt with a New York license plate as a centerplate, over a replica of a European Championship.
 The reason for these changes was because the original belt had become so damaged from wear and tear.

+Travis Scott's version of the belt is a replica of the original black "Big Network" WWE Championship belt, with the original duct tape and marker 'label' as the original belt, due to the fact the original Hardcore Championship belt being now in the hands of Mick Foley, and WWE's own standardization of belt designs.